nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 Task already exists (Matching Title) in the list
     * 1a1.
 HEY MATEz shows an error message
+* 1b.
+The title, description, deadline, status or priority provided for the task is invalid
+    * 1b1.
+HEY MATEz shows an error message

 Use case ends.

 :pencil2: **Use case: View Tasks**